Jovanka Beckles: Green New Deal

 When asked about the Green New Deal, she agreed that the Green New Deal would bring more representation and can help improve the transportation and housing.

 Corporate money

 She opposes taking money donations from corporates.
 She claimed that lawmakers that promised to address climate change, and building more affordable housing and infrastructure were all denied or forged with progressives and those who are New Democrats.

 Housing

 Beckles supported housing as a human right.
 She worked with Berkeley council people on capping rent.
 She supports rent control and wants to push for affordable housing on public property paid with public funds rather than increase the supply of market-rate housing being built.

 Controversies

 Beckles, and 4 other council members at the time, came under fire for passing a resolution on space based weaponry targeting Richmond residents, introducing it as “in solidarity with Richmond residents who claim to be under assault by space-based weapons”.

 This led to in an influx of calls to the police from people feeling personally targeted by satellite weapons.

-Vinay Pimplé, a vision impaired member of the city council at the time, accused Beckles of verbally attacking him over his blindness.